sisk-http/docs/readme.md

 Contributions are always welcome.
 Contribute with spelling corrections, fixing broken links and more.

+Please, only edit **english** documentation files.
+Documentation files for another languages are AI-generated from english files through.

 > [!NOTE]
 > Please do not edit API specification files (XML).
 These files are generated.
 If you want to edit any API documentation, edit it in the repository where the code is hosted.